 * JDBC type that was registered for this parameter using the method

-.
+* registerOutParameter.
 By registering the target

-* JDBC type as java.sql.Types.OTHER
+* JDBC type as java.sql.Types.OTHER, this method can

 * be used to read database-specific abstract data types.